 The Virtual LoadMaster is Highly Available

-As we discussed at the beginning of this article, the RDS roles services are highly available now, but the Virtual LoadMaster is still a single point of failure, you need to avoid that by leveraging Hyper-V Cluster and make this VM highly available as well. in the event of a hardware failure on a Hyper-V host, the virtual LoadMaster will fail over to another Hyper-V host and automatically start.
-Thus will make sure the load balancer is always available and serving your users’ request.
+As we discussed at the beginning of this article, the RDS roles services are highly available now, but the Virtual LoadMaster is still a single point of failure, you need to avoid that by leveraging Hyper-V Cluster and making this VM highly available as well. in the event of a hardware failure on a Hyper-V host, the virtual LoadMaster will failover to another Hyper-V host and automatically start.
+Thus will make sure the load balancer is always available and serves your users’ requests.

 Hope this helps some of you out there.